Start Annotation

 Why IoT teams outsource audio classification

-If you’re building a product, in-house labeling usually becomes a bottleneck fast.
+If you’re building a product, in-house labeling quickly becomes a bottleneck.
+Further, to eliminate these bottlenecks, IoT teams outsource because:

 • Volume is large (always-on audio produces massive data)